 Whenever a new feature is added to one of our favorite apps it creates a divide – those who are fond of it and those who already enjoyed the app as it was.
 Instagram may have found a way around this conflict.

 They’ve given IGTV the ability to stand alone as a separate entity while still making it seamlessly accessible from your traditional Instagram feed.
 This may appease some of the naysayers who would otherwise feel like they are being forced to change their scrolling habits with more filler to sift through.

 How to Use IGTV to Grow Your Brand

-If you’re a restaurant, posting videos of your chef preparing a lunch special you are serving that afternoon or simply a friendly commercial-style promotion could very much be tactic we soon see being put to full use.
+If you’re a restaurant, posting videos of your chef preparing a lunch special you are serving that afternoon or simply a friendly commercial-style promotion could be something we start seeing put to full use.

 Just because Instagram has given you a full 10 minutes to use doesn’t mean you need to use it.
-Early statistics on the new videos being posted have shown that the percentage of the video being watched drops off severely around the 1:30 mark and continues to decline.
+Statistics on the new videos being posted have shown that the percentage of the video being watched drops off severely around the 1:30 mark and continues to decline.